Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action

 \subsection{Effect of action parameters}

-We studied the effect of speed of object compression.
-The results are in columns of Figs.~\ref{fig:class_objects} and \ref{fig:class_foams}.
-Overall, there is a trend that faster compression speeds degrade classification performance.
-With a fixed sampling rate, slower speeds generate more data points.
-However, additional analyses applying up- or downsampling led to very similar results, suggesting that the mechanical response of the objects at slower compression speed facilitates discrimination.
-Interestingly, for the RG6 gripper, bigger speed was coupled with higher force threshold and hence greater object deformation.
-However, performance was better for a smaller threshold.
+First, we studied the effect of speed of object compression.
+The results are in the columns of Figs.~\ref{fig:merged_classification}(top) and \ref{fig:merged_classification}(bottom).

+We applied up- and downsampling techniques to make the number of data points for different speeds equal.
+There is a trend that faster compression speeds degrade classification performance, suggesting that the mechanical response of the objects at slower compression speed facilitates discrimination.

-On the anthropomorphic hands, different configurations of the hand (Barrett Hand) or different placement of the object in the hand (qb Soft Hand) were possible---labeled as actions 1 or 2 (\emph{a1} or \emph{a2}) in Figs.~\ref{fig:class_objects} and \ref{fig:class_foams}.
-The configuration has an important effect on the qb Soft Hand only, whereby the configuration \emph{a1} gives better results.
+On the anthropomorphic hands, different configurations of the hand (Barrett Hand) or different placement of the object in the hand (qb SoftHand) were possible---labeled as \emph{a1} or \emph{a2} in Figs.~\ref{fig:merged_classification}(top) and \ref{fig:merged_classification}(bottom).
+The configuration has an important effect on the qb SoftHand only (\emph{a1} giving better results).